xtermjs/xtermjs.org/_docs/guides/hooks.md

     When the parser has finished processing a single chunk, the callback given to the `write` call gets triggered to indicate that this particular chunk was finally processed and the data gets eventually discarded.
 So far no screen updates have happened.

-    **Note:** The whole parsing and state manipulation process is synchronous to a position in a chunk of data and cannot be interupted.
-This is important to note and limits the possibilities to postpone heavy work from within a sequence handler.
-If you have to do use async interfaces, keep in mind that the terminal state will have progressed by the time the async call gets executed.
+    **Note:** The whole parsing and state manipulation process is synchronous to a position in a chunk of data and should not be interupted.
+With some limitations it is possible to use async code in parser hooks (see [below](#async-actions-in-parser-hooks)).
+Also with async hooks the execution contexts are more complicated than illustrated here, yet the idea regarding the chunk position remains the same.

 3. Screen updates
   Step 2. is only allowed to run for a certain time.
 After that time it gets halted at a chunk border and the screen update happens.
 The renderer code will evaluate the terminal state and decide, what has to be re-drawn.
 It is not possible to conclude, whether or when a certain chunk of data will finally appear on the screen.
 Note that there is a chance under heavy data input, that a chunk will never make it to the screen, just because the terminal state has already progressed further before any screen redraw happened (slow scroll mode is not supported by xterm.js).